AK6DN/rx02_emulator/README.md

 ## Notes ##

 (1) This code has been written with the assumption that <B>Xprintf</B> support has been added to the PRINT class in the Arduino development environment.
-Refer to:  http://playground.arduino.cc/Main/Printf  for instructions on how to do this.

 (2) This code uses the SDfat library available at:  https://github.com/greiman/SdFat .
 It must be installed as an accessible library in your Arduino environment.